Woodworking Power Tools

 - Cut crown molding and trim

 Sometimes referred to as a miter saw, a chop saw is a medium-sized woodworking power tool that features a circular blade able to cut materials from top to bottom quickly and precisely.
 Some argue that chop saws should be differentiated from miter saws, as the former are often somewhat larger – with a minimum 14-inch blade compared to the latter’s usual 8-12 inches.
 Miter saws are also capable of rotating and making angled cuts, while chop saws may be limited cutting straight, 90-degree angles.
+For more info read our review of the best budget mitre saws.

 Common uses for a circular saw: